St Johns Wood Scouts

 Alan's vision for the SJW Scouts

 Badges are what makes Scouting scouts, rather than an interest group.
 Our founder, BP, cleverly designed the system to provide encouragement for youth to participate in many activities, and often in areas that broaden their experience and skills.
 Reflecting on my experience as a youth member, I only did well badge wise in Venturers because that leader had the expectation and drive to encourage me.
 That’s where leaders make a difference in delivering Scouting by harnessing the youth’s desire for recognition for a job well done to earn badges in new skill areas.
 The leaders in the group agree that our expectation is that youth at SJW earn badges.
-We’d like to have many ASMs, QS and BP awards and we already do well in Joey Scouts and Cub Scouts.
-Further, the Scout group should be a place where Leaders feel valued a
+We’d like to have many Scout Medallions, Queen Scout and BP awards and we already do well in Joey Scouts and Cub Scouts.
+Further, the Scout group should be a place where Leaders feel valued and are proud when the children receive recognition.

 Contact us by Phone, Email, Social Media , or a traditional Scout Cooee!